Young Onset Parkinson’s (YOPD): An Introduction

 - They also tend to experience dose-related fluctuations at an earlier stage of the disease, including wearing off* and the on-off effect.
 See Parkinson Canada Information Sheet, Parkinson’s Medications: What you need to know!

-Apart from the physical challenges of the disease, people with young onset Parkinson’s face unique issues related to family, career, finances and living long-term with a potentially disabling condition.
+Apart from the physical challenges of the disease, people with young onset Parkinson’s (sometimes referred to as YOPD) face unique issues related to family, career, finances and living long-term with a potentially disabling condition.
 Talking with other people the same age, with the same condition, can be very helpful.

 New resources available for Young Onset Parkinson’s developed by Mike Ravenek, PhD, through a Parkinson Canada research grant.